or 8-week summer International Teaching K-12 (Bilingual Schools)

 aboard.
 The program under their mentor will let you teach and

 understand the role that culture play in K-12 education.
 You will be

 able to teach and understand as different cultures may view problems

-from different points of views , unique cultural teaching methods
+from different points of views, unique cultural teaching methods may

-may be used.
-This program is also ideal for graduate students
+be used.
+This program is also ideal for graduate students looking to

 A unique part of

 our program is the No Spanish is required for these programs.
 If you